+Dry Tortugas camping is an incredible experience.
 There’s no feeling quite like setting up your tent for the night and realizing you are within 50 feet of both a historic 19th-century military fort and a gorgeous beach with crystal-clear water and incredible snorkeling.
 While at the same time realizing you’re 70 miles away from the hustle and bustle of civilization!

 Camping at Dry Tortugas National Park (a chain of islands located in the Gulf of Mexico to the west of Key West, Florida) is unlike any other camping experience you might have.

 No, it’s not cheap, so this is not going to be a last-minute vacation for most people.
 If you plan on taking the ferry (as most visitors do) to camp at Dry Tortugas, you’ll need to plan your trip well in advance in order to secure a ticket.
-Here’s everything you need to know.

 Dry Tortugas Camping: Making your reservation

 There are no official camping reservations at Dry Tortugas, but the NPS limits the number of campers coming over on the Yankee Freedom to 10 per day to ensure that all campers have a spot.

 To give you an idea of the advance timeline, I called on January 31 and got the very last camping reservation for three days in mid-May.

 I had hoped to camp for two nights, but I was forced to stay for three to fit into the one remaining slot the NPS had for campers that week.
 All camping is primitive.
 There’s a bathroom, but nothing else – not even drinking water.